EU Blue Card Munich

 Without entry visa

-The possibility to apply for the Blue Card from abroad is a good and fast alternative for nationals who do not need an entry visa to apply for the EU Blue Card directly at the Aliens Department in Munich.
+The option of applying for the EU Blue Card from abroad is a good and quick alternative for nationals who do not require an entry visa to apply for the EU Blue Card directly at the Foreigners' Registration Office in Munich.

 In cases of applying for the EU Blue Card without an entry visa, we fully advise our clients to enable the fastest and smoothest process possible.
 We use all legal possibilities for you.